seanlee31/algorithmslive/README.md

 #
-A web application for live demos of algorithms using ReactJS + Node.JS stack.
+A web application for live demos of algorithms using MERN stack.